 Shell companies are often used by money launderers as they are relatively easy to set up.
 Conversely, they are difficult for tax authorities and regulators to determine ownership.
 They are frequently used by those seeking to engage in illegal activities, such as funding terrorist organisations, without revealing their identity or the funds being traced back to them.

 For compliance professionals, determining key information about companies and clients is a critical step in satisfying KYB/C requirements when onboarding clients and complying with Anti-Money Laundering (AML) legislation.

 Having clear, accurate information about UBOs, politically exposed persons (PEPs), active directorships, criminal proceedings, involvement in money laundering and adverse media about businesses and individuals is key to avoiding the perpetuation of financial crime.
 Businesses found to be interacting with sanctioned persons not only expose themselves to regulatory fines but also reputational damage.

-Shell companies can make identifying ultimate ownership and involved parties very difficult indeed – especially when companies cross borders and international information sources.
-However, there are software tools, such as NorthRow’s WorkStation that can support businesses with their due diligence with automated tools to identify high risk individuals that are hiding behind a shell company.
+Shell companies can make identifying and verifying ultimate ownership and involved parties very difficult indeed – especially when companies cross borders and international information sources.
+However, there are software tools, such as NorthRow’s WorkStation, that can support businesses with their due diligence with automated tools to identify high-risk individuals that are hiding behind a shell company.

 Last updated: Tuesday 25th July 2023